Carbon Stars as Standard Candles: An Empirical Test for the Reddening, Metallicity, and Age Sensitivity of the J-region Asymptotic Giant Branch (JAGB) Method: JAGB Measurements in M31

 To quantify the average reddening affecting the JAGB stars in each region, we first matched every JAGB star to the closest pixel in the \citetalias{2014ApJ...780..172D} map.
 We then averaged the reddening for all the stars in that region.
-In Figure \ref{fig:red}, we show the mode, skewness, and scatter parameters vs. the average reddening in each region.
+In Figure \ref{fig:red}, we show the mode, skewness, and median absolute deviation parameters vs. the average reddening in each region.
 We also calculated the Pearson correlation coefficient for every relationship.

-As expected, the mode was found to be fainter in higher reddening regions on average; we measured a significant correlation between between the mode and average reddening ($\rho = +0.62$).
+As expected, the mode was found to be fainter in higher reddening regions on average; we measured a significant correlation between the mode and average reddening ($\rho = +0.73$, p = 0.007).
 That being said, the distance moduli in the lowest reddening regions agree well with the J-band distance modulus measured in M31's outermost disk from $18<d<40$~kpc where reddening is expected to be minimal ($\mu_J=24.47\pm0.05$~mag).
-In the lowest-reddening regions, region 1 ($A_{F110W}=0.27$~mag) and 7 ($A_{F110W}=0.17$~mag), we measured $\mu_{1}=24.47\pm0.03$ (stat)~mag and $\mu_{7}=24.51\pm0.03$ (stat)~mag, assuming the JAGB zeropoint of $m_{F110W}=-5.77$~mag \citep{2022ApJ...926..153M}.
+In the lowest-reddening regions, region 1 ($A_{F110W}=0.27$~mag) and 7 ($A_{F110W}=0.17$~mag), we measured $\mu_{1}=24.47\pm0.07$ (stat)~mag and $\mu_{7}=24.51\pm0.03$ (stat)~mag, assuming the JAGB zeropoint of $m_{F110W}=-5.77$~mag \citep{2022ApJ...926..153M}.
 On the other hand, in the highest-reddening regions ($A_{F110W}>0.6$~mag), the JAGB magnitude was fainter by $\sim0.2$~mag compared with the lowest-reddening regions. \cite{lee2022} hypothesized internal reddening was the cause of significant differences between the mode in the outer and inner regions of M33.
 We now see clear empirical evidence that JAGB measurements are most accurate in the outermost low-reddening disks of galaxies.

-The JAGB star luminosity functions on average had larger scatter in higher reddening regions.
-We measured a strong correlation between the scatter $\sigma$ and $A_{F110W}$ ($\rho = +0.74$).
+The JAGB star luminosity functions on average had larger spread in higher reddening regions.
+We measured a significant correlation between the median absolute deviation $\sigma$ and $A_{F110W}$ ($\rho = +0.83$, p = 0.001).
 This effect was likely a result of differential reddening.
 In a region with high internal reddening, some stars will be in front of the dust columns and other stars will be behind the dust.
-This will increase the scatter in the measured apparent brightness of the stars.
-The correlation between skew and $A_{F110W}$ was measured to be small ($\rho=+0.40$).
-This relationship could result from reddened RGB stars in the higher reddening regions contaminating the faint tail of the JAGB star luminosity function, therefore increasing the skew of the JAGB star luminosity function.
+This will increase the spread in the measured apparent brightness of the stars.
+The correlation between skew and $A_{F110W}$ was measured to be insignificant ($\rho=+0.29$, p = 0.366).